networkop/docker-topo/README.md

 driver: None
 ```

-All of the capitalised global variables can also be provided as environmental variable with the following priority:
+All of the capitalised global variables can also be provided as environment variables with the following priority:

 1. Global variables defined in a topology file
-2. Global variables from environmental variables
+2. Global variables from environment variables
 3. Defaults

-The final **driver** variable can be used to specify the version 2 link driver for **all** links.
+The final **driver** variable can be used to specify the version 2 link driver for **ALL** links at once.
 This is useful for **veth** type drivers:

 ```yaml
 VERSION: 2